geotrip/AtollIslandsInGEE/README.md

 ![Cloudy](Images/cloudy.PNG "Cloud contaminated composites")

-Anyone who has attempted passive satellite based remote sensing in the tropics will have struck the same issue: clouds.
-Given the footprint of a single Landsat scene is some 185 by 180 km, at the latitudes in which coral reefs occur having a cloud free image is definitley the exception rather than the rule.
+Anyone who has attempted passive satellite-based remote sensing in the tropics will have struck the same issue: clouds.
+Given the footprint of a single Landsat scene is some 185 by 180 km, at the latitudes in which coral reefs occur having a cloud free image is definitely the exception rather than the rule.
 Clouds are the enemy and would need to be removed before any approach to automate island detection could be successfully implemented within GEE.

 To solve this issue, the cloudy pixels of every scene in the filtered collection were eliminated.
-This process, called cloud-masking, was acheived in GEE using the BQA band and FMask appended to the Landsat scenes.
-Note that Fmask is only available in specfic collections in the GEE catalog, and they are labelled as such, e.g. LANDSAT/LC8_L1T_TOA_FMASK.
+This process, called cloud-masking, was achieved in GEE using the BQA band and Fmask appended to the Landsat scenes.
+Note that Fmask is only available in specific collections in the GEE catalog, and they are labelled as such, e.g. LANDSAT/LC8_L1T_TOA_FMASK.

 BQA uses a bitwise system to flag pixels likely to have a range of issues such as cloud contamination.
-More infomation on this can be found [here](https://landsat.usgs.gov/qualityband).
-However, I found that only using pixels lablelled as 'clear' worked well (im sure with more work this approach could be improved).
+More information on this can be found [here](https://landsat.usgs.gov/qualityband).
+However, I found that only using pixels labelled as 'clear' worked well (I’m sure with more work this approach could be improved).

 ```javascript
 /*Eliminate pixels tagged as cloud by BQA - useful when less imagery is available, but does give worse results